-Grief is a normal response to the loss of a loved one.
+Grief is the normal response to the loss of a loved one.
 When someone important to us has died, we mourn the loss of the relationship as well as the loss of the person.
 We at Hospice of Westchester understand that grieving can take many forms.
-Each person’s grieving process is unique, depending on the personal relationship you had with your loved one and your life experiences.
+Each person’s grieving process through grief is unique, depending on the personal relationship you had with your loved one and your life experiences.
 Your grief is personal but you do not have to grieve alone.

 Participation in a support group has been shown to be one of the best ways to help those who are grieving the death of a loved one.
-People who have experienced similar losses are brought together in an environment of safety, care, compassion and commitment.
-These groups can help you realize that while the feelings you are experiencing are uniquely yours, they may follow a similar path to that of others.
-In this supportive setting you may be able to understand and work through your grief.
+People who have experienced similar losses are brought together in an environment of safety, care, compassion, and commitment.
+These peer groups can help you realize that while the feelings you are experiencing are uniquely yours, they may follow a similar path to that of others.
+In this supportive setting, you may be able to understand and work through your grief.

-- Loss of Spouse or Life Partner – daytime
+- Loss of Spouse or Life Partner – daytime for 10 weeks

 - Flying Solo – for women who have been widowed for at least one year, with the focus on adapting to both challenges and opportunities in their new lives.

 Individual Bereavement Counseling – Individual counseling is often suggested during the early stages of grief.
 Counseling is available to hospice families and community members after a required assessment.
 Bereavement coordinators are available to help you through what can be a difficult transition after losing a loved one.